Pacific Oyster Mortality Syndrome (POMS) was confirmed in some Pacific oyster leases on Tasmania’s south east coast in February 2016.

 Assistance has been announced to help Tasmanian growers affected by the POMS outbreak, and to help the oyster industry manage this disease into the future.

-The Tasmanian Government has also announced POMS recovery measures to help rebuild the Tasmanian oyster industry.
+The Tasmanian Government also provided POMS recovery measures to help rebuild the Tasmanian oyster industry.

 Good farm biosecurity measures are vital in preventing pest and disease outbreaks in your stock.